GOOGLE MAPS AND GOOGLE'S "MY MAPS"

 Control key while clicking the link, so it opens in a new tab.

-- The problem for today: What are Google Maps and Google "My Maps" and how do you make a Google map?
+- The problem for today: What are Google Maps and Google "My Maps" and how do you find them and make your own?

 ABOUT GOOGLE MAPS AND GOOGLE "MY MAPS"

 - Google Maps and Google My Maps are different -- Maps is where you find maps and directions you need; My Maps is where you make and edit your own maps

 - Ways to get to Google Maps: (1) https://www.google.com/maps/ and (2) Go to Google > "Tic-Tac-Toe board" (upper right corner) > Maps (may have to click on More first)

-- Way to get to Google My Maps: (1) https://www.google.com/maps/d/ and (2) Go To Google > Maps > Menu (3 horizontal bars in upper left corner) > Your Places > Maps -- this brings in all the maps you've worked on
+- Ways to get to Google My Maps: (1) https://www.google.com/maps/d/ and (2) Go To Google > Maps > Menu (3 horizontal bars in upper left corner) > Your Places > Maps -- this brings in all the maps you've worked on

-- The Maps Menus (3 bars in upper left corner on both screens) are different menus for Maps and My Maps
+- Maps Menu (3 bars in upper left corner) -- different menu fthan for My Maps (see below)

-- Google Maps Menu has many items including Satellite, Traffic, Terrain, Your Places, Your Contributions, Take a
+- Many items including Satellite, Traffic, Terrain, Your Places, Your Contributions, Take a

 Tour, and Tips and Tricks

 - Satellite view shows aerial photograph of same area as map you are viewing; Terrain shows the main geographical features in that area

 - Your Places has four subheadings: Labeled, Saved, Visited, and Maps

 - Labeled -- shows places you have entered into the system, e.g. your home, your children's or ancestors' homes,

 important family history locations for your ancestors, places you plan to go, libraries, etc.

 - Saved -- shows locations you have entered and described

-- Visited -- show where you have actually gone physically day-by-day, if the app in your smartphone is turned on
+- Visited -- show where you have actuallytraveled day-by-day, if the Google app is turned on in your smartphone

 - Maps -- shows maps you have produced and saved, whether public or private

-- Google My Maps has headings: Create A New Map, All, Owned, Not Owned, Shared, Recent, and Explore
+- My Maps Menu (3 horizontal bars in upper left) -- headings: Create A New Map, All, Owned, Not Owned, Shared, Recent, and Explore

 - All -- shows all the maps you have made, both private and public